energy-sustainability/energy-sustainability.github.io/_pages/Emb_Space_autonomous.md

 permalink: /embedding-spaces-lab-autonomous/
 ---

 The autonomous laboratory is open for your exploration.
 Using the basic codes provided in the guided laboratory, students can modify it to run different experiments.
+You can also use any framework you wish, train model you can find, or online dataset.
+In previous seminars, students have used data from sources such as The Lord Of the Rings books, or lyrics from songs.
+In the end you must submit an 8 pages PDF document (references not included) with your work.
+Minimum font size of 11.
+In general, its better to focus in one aspect and to study it thoroughly, than to do small experiments on different topics without going any deep.

-You encoirage you to explore whatever experiments you find most interesting.
+We encourage you to explore whatever experiments you find most interesting.
 Follows an incomplete list of suggestions that you may or may not consider:

 # Word Embeddings
 - Consider embeddings obtained from different training corpus